The Paragon, Bath: History

 The Paragon is possibly a Roman road, leading north from Aquae Sulis and linking with the Fosse Way, although mapping evidence indicates it is likely medieval in origin.
 Nonetheless, Walcot originally grew as a Roman residential area in the 1st to 3rd centuries.

 St Swithin's Church was built between 1779 and 1790 by John Palmer.
 On 30 May 1797 the abolitionist William Wilberforce and Barbara Spooner Wilberforce were married in the church.
 In 1805 it was the burial place of the writer and poet Christopher Anstey and, in 1831 of Rear Admiral Sir Edward Berry.
 The church house which forms number 38 The Paragon was built in the early 18th century.
 The adjoining cemetery has gates with a rusticated base and panels with inverted torches between pilasters.
 There is an entablature with metopes and triglyphs.

 The Museum of Bath Architecture lies just off the Paragon in a courtyard, in a building which was built in 1765 as the Trinity Presbyterian Church.
 It is also known as the Countess of Huntingdon's Chapel, as she lived in the attached house from 1707-1791.

-During the Bath Blitz of 25/26 April 1942, one of the retailitory raids on England by the Baedeker Blitz following the RAF's raid on Lübeck, a bomb fell into The Paragon, demolishing several of the houses.
+During the Bath Blitz of 25/26 April 1942, one of the retaliatory raids on England by the Baedeker Blitz following the RAF's raid on Lübeck, a bomb fell into The Paragon, demolishing several of the houses.
 These have since been reconstructed in the original style.